Yoga Teacher Training

 Sunday, June 13 /10:30am-6:30pm

-+ weekly participation in online trainings and YTT FB group
++ weekly participation in classes, some online training and YTT FB group

 The Yoga Sutras of Patanjali (version of your choosing)